Zach Borenstein: Sugar Land Skeeters

 On May 19, 2019, Borenstein signed with the Sugar Land Skeeters of the independent Atlantic League of Professional Baseball.
 In 2019 for the team in 356 at bats he batted .270/.349/.452 with 16 home runs and 67 RBIs.
 He became a free agent following the season.

 Colorado Rockies

-On January 3, 2020, Borenstein signed a minor-league deal with the Colorado Rockies.
-Borenstein was released by the Rockies organization on April 7, 2020.
+On January 3, 2020, Borenstein signed a minor league contract with the Colorado Rockies.
+Borenstein was released by the Rockies organization prior to the start of the season on April 7.

 Sugar Land Skeeters (second stint)

 In July 2020, Borenstein signed on to play for the Sugar Land Skeeters of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.

-Lightening Sloths

-He then played for the Lightening Sloths, and batted .353/.522/.353.
+Borenstein then played for the Lightening Sloths, and batted .353/.522/.353.

 Team Israel; World Baseball Classic

 Borenstein played for Israel at the 2017 World Baseball Classic qualifier.
 During the opening game of the qualifier, he played right field and led off for Israel, going 2-for-5 while scoring a run and picking up an RBI.
 During the second game of the qualifier Borenstein was hitless in 4 at bats, and struck out twice.
 During the third and final game, Borenstein went 2-for-4 including a triple, with 1 walk, while scoring 2 runs and picking up a RBI, in addition to committing Israel's only error of the qualifier.

 He was the starting right fielder for Team Israel at the 2017 World Baseball Classic main tournament, in March 2017.
 Borenstein went 5-for-25, with 3 doubles and 2 RBIs in six games, as Israel went 4-2.